Teaching with Primary Sources

 Reading and analyzing primary sources is a major component of the Common Core ELA Standards for Literacy in History-Social Studies.
-This set of resources is designed to provide tools to use key primary sources for American history, civics, and economics teachers.
-The resources were reviewed and selected ed by the CCSS Curriculum and Instruction Committee.
+The following resource links provide access to key primary sources to support instruction in American history, civics, and economics.

 Using Maps as Primary Sources